External diffusion limited aggregation on a spanning-tree-weighted random planar map: Abstract

 \section{Abstract}

 Let $M$ be the infinite spanning-tree-weighted random planar map, which is the local limit of finite random planar maps sampled with probability proportional to the number of spanning trees they admit.
-We show that a.s.\ the $M$-graph distance diameter of the external diffusion-limited aggregation (DLA) cluster on $M$ run for $m$ steps is of order $m^{2/d + o_m(1)}$, where $d$ is the metric ball volume growth exponent for $M$ (which was shown to exist by Ding-Gwynne, 2018).
+We show that a.s.\ the $M$-graph-distance diameter of the external diffusion-limited aggregation (DLA) cluster on $M$ run for $m$ steps is of order $m^{2/d + o_m(1)}$, where $d$ is the metric ball volume growth exponent for $M$ (which was shown to exist by Ding-Gwynne, 2018).
 By known bounds for $d$, one has $0.55051\dots \leq 2/d \leq 0.563315\dots$.

-Along the way, we also prove that loop-erased random walk (LERW) on $M$ typically travels graph distance $m^{2/d + o_m(1)}$ in $m$ units of time and that the graph distance diameter of a finite spanning-tree-weighted random planar map with $n$ edges, with or without boundary, is of order $n^{1/d+o_n(1)}$ with extremely high probability.
+Along the way, we also prove that loop-erased random walk (LERW) on $M$ typically travels graph distance $m^{2/d + o_m(1)}$ in $m$ units of time and that the graph-distance diameter of a finite spanning-tree-weighted random planar map with $n$ edges, with or without boundary, is of order $n^{1/d+o_n(1)}$ except on an event with probability decaying faster than any negative power of $n$.

 Our proofs are based on a special relationship between DLA and LERW on spanning-tree-weighted random planar maps as well as estimates for distances in such maps which come from the theory of Liouville quantum gravity.